 Ranging from minor fender benders on neighborhood roads to catastrophic pileups on major highways, auto accidents are a familiar and ongoing problem throughout the country.
 It is no surprise that a lot of car accident victims struggle to recover from some of the most common car accident injuries.
 If you were involved in an auto accident caused by little to no fault of your own, you should consult with an attorney as soon as possible to get started on the road toward compensation.
 As you focus on recovering from your injuries, your attorney can focus on securing full and fair compensation on your behalf.

 Kreger Brodish LLP is standing by to help.
 Our experienced legal team is ready to listen to your story, evaluate the available evidence, investigate the governing law, and build the strongest case possible on your behalf.
-Contact us today to schedule your free, no-obligation consultation with an experienced personal injury attorney.
+Contact us today to schedule your free, no-obligation consultation with a Durham personal injury lawyer.
 Read on to learn more about common injuries sustained in car accidents.

 Car Accident Statistics in North Carolina